sveetch/crispy-forms-foundation-demo/README.rst

         ...
     )

 That's all, now you can access to the demo.
-Take care that some templates attempt to inherit from a ``skeleton.html`` template which use `Foundation`_ 5.
+Take care that some templates attempt to inherit from a ``skeleton.html`` template which use `Foundation`_.